rhiot/rhiot/iot/readme.md

 ### Hardware profiles

 This section covers the *hardware profiles* for the performance tests.
 Profiles are used to describe the particular hardware configuration that can be used as a target device for the performance benchmark.
+Every performance test definition can be executed on the particular hardware profiles.

 #### Raspberry PI 2 B+ (aka RPI2)